 Course Overload Request

 If you are considering enrolling in more than 4 courses, this is considered an overload, and you will need permission from Dean Conklin-Miller to do this.
+If you are planning on enrolling in CPE and 4 classes during the semester, you must fill out the form below, otherwise DukeHub will not allow you to regsiter for CPE.
 Factors that are considered in granting permission include, but are not limited to, non-credit courses during the upcoming semester and the student's academic record, e.g. spiritual formation, field education, and incomplete coursework from previous semesters.
-To request an overload, please fill out the Spring 2018 Overload Request Form.
+Overload requests for Fall 2018 will not be processed until after spring 2018 graduation.
+Please use the link below to submit your request for 5 classes

 Factors that are considered in granting an overload request include: